 Having a Virtual Private Network (VPN) is becoming essential for web users across the world, and New Zealand is no exception.
 Whether you’re worried about government surveillance or cybercriminals, or you need to unblock multinational entertainment platforms, finding a high-quality VPN is vital.

-- Value – All of the providers in our list offer paid subscriptions, and we don’t recommend free alternatives.
+- Value – All of the providers on our list offer paid subscriptions, and we don’t recommend free alternatives.
 There’s a balance to be struck between value and quality, so price always needs to be considered.

 - Flexibility – Does the provider offer multiple connections or clients for smartphones and routers?
 How many protocols does it support?
 Can you focus protection on certain activities?
-All of these questions matter, so flexibility is a key consideration.

 - Security – VPNs are useless without impregnable encryption, so only providers with the very best standards are part of our rankings.